Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 Plitvice belongs to a region officially known as Lika.
 Not very populated – the climate is harsh and the soil is poor, so it’s still mostly ”just” a perfect place for your activities in nature.

-As for the wolves, they hide deeper in the woods so it’s unlikely you’ll see them near the lakes.
-They are protected by law in Croatia, as they make a population of only around 200.
-But, who knows, maybe you just happen to meet our little Krešo.
+As for the wolves, they hide deeper in the woods, so it’s unlikely you’ll see them near the lakes.
+They are protected by law in Croatia, as they make up a population of only around 200.
+But who knows, maybe you just happen to meet our little Krešo.

 4) Milka waterfalls, opera singer – and chocolate?